tugrulz/sicss_edinburgh_2025/0-start_here.md

 `conda create -n sicss_r  r-essentials r-base`
 `conda activate sicss_r`

-**R Studio (Optional):** Before the AI revolution, SICSS recommended R Studio to run R. (They have not updated yet).
-We recommend Cursor as R Studio does not have any AI features (yet).
-However, if you have problems with Cursor or want to go traditional, you can use R Studio.
-https://posit.co/downloads/ (Click on download RSTUDIO).
+If these do not work, install [R debugger](https://marketplace.cursorapi.com/items?itemName=RDebugger.r-debugger) extension and then enable debug mode from the sidebar.

+**R Studio (Optional):** If you could not set Cursor up (which is not your fault, the software is new) or you do not want AI features you can use R Studio, which is recommended by the main SICSS organization. https://posit.co/downloads/ (Click on download RSTUDIO).

 # Installing a Collaboration Software ("Version Control System")
 Multiple people may work on the same code.
 To avoid conflicts, software engineers use a "version control system".